-I love pineapple but have a devil of a time picking the ripest fruit when I’m at the grocers.
-There are all kinds of people with all kinds of sage advice regarding picking the best fruit; some of it is ridiculous, some sounds sane enough and some actually works.
+I love pineapple but have a devil of a time picking the ripest fruit when I’m at the grocer's.
+There are all kinds of people with all kinds of sage advice regarding picking the best fruit; some of it is ridiculous, some sounds sane enough, and some actually work.
 How about picking pineapple fruits from homegrown plants?
 How do you know when to pick a pineapple and how to harvest a pineapple plant?

 When to Pick a Pineapple

 Pineapple is a most amazing, seedless fruit called a syncarp.
 This basically means that the fruit is produced from the fusion of several flowers into one large fruit.
 These herbaceous perennials are easy to grow and only get to between 2 ½ and 5 feet (0.5-1.5 m.) tall, making them a perfect size for most gardens or as a potted plant.
 When the plant produces flowers, it is considered to be mature and you can expect (barring unseen complications) fruit in about six months.
 Although they are simple enough to grow, figuring out peak pineapple harvest time can be a challenge.
 Basically, when the pineapple is mature, the individual “fruitlets” flatten and the peel begins to change color from green to yellow, starting at the bottom and moving to the top of the fruit.
 Color is not the only indicator for picking pineapple fruits.
 Imminent pineapple harvesting is heralded by this change in color, and also in size.
 Mature pineapples weigh between 5-10 pounds (2.5-4.5 kg.).
 There are two other things to consider before harvesting pineapple.
 Smell is a good indicator of ripeness.
 It should emit a distinct sweet and tangy aroma.
 Also, tap the fruit.
 If it sounds hollow, allow the fruit to remain on the plant to ripen further.
 If it sounds solid, it’s likely pineapple harvest time.